Hamas surprise attack out of Gaza Strip stuns Israel and leaves dozens dead in fighting, retaliation

 JERUSALEM (AP) — Hamas militants fired thousands of rockets and sent dozens of fighters into Israeli towns near the Gaza Strip in an unprecedented surprise early morning attack during a major Jewish holiday Saturday, killing dozens and stunning the country.
 Israel said it is now at war with Hamas and launched airstrikes in Gaza, vowing to inflict an "unprecedented price."

-Hamas militants were still fighting gunbattles inside several Israeli communities hours after the incursion began.
+Hours after the incursion began, Israeli troops were still fighting Hamas gunmen in 22 locations near the Gaza Strip, including towns and other communities, army spokesman Daniel Hagari said — a startling sign of the breadth of the assault.

 Israel’s national rescue service said at least 70 people were killed and hundreds wounded, making it the deadliest attack in Israel in years.
 An unknown number of Israeli soldiers and civilians were also seized and taken into Gaza, an enormously sensitive issue for Israel.
+Hagari said militants were holding hostages in standoffs in two towns, Beeri and Ofakim, which is 15 miles (24 kilometers) from the Gaza border.

-At least 198 people in the Gaza Strip have been killed in Israel’s retaliation and at least 1,610 wounded, the Palestinian Health Ministry in Gaza said.
+At least 198 people in the Gaza Strip have been killed and at least 1,610 wounded in Israel’s retaliation, the Palestinian Health Ministry said.
+Airstrikes in the evening flattened a 14-story residential tower that also holds Hamas offices in central Gaza City.
+Israeli fired a warning just before, and the number of casualties was not immediately known.

 The strength, sophistication and timing of the attack shocked Israelis.
 Hamas fighters used explosives to break through the border fence enclosing the long-blockaded Mediterranean territory, then crossed with motorcycles, pickup trucks, paragliders and speed boats on the coast.